-When we have a result set like the one below, we might want to compute the average (mean) for each state across the pivot columns:
+When we have a result set like the one below, we might want to compute the average for each state across the pivot columns.
+In Looker table calculations, this is achieved with the

-To do that, we need to find the sum of the values across each row, and then divide that by the number of columns.
+To compute our average, we need to find the sum of the values across each row, and then divide that sum by the number of columns.
+We can do this by creating a table calculation with the example below.

 An Elegant Solution